Pauline Atherton Cochrane

 Syracuse University; American Institute of Physics

-Before she became professor at Syracuse, Cochrane (b.1929) was Associate Director of the Documentation Research Project at the American Institute of Physics.
-Under her ASIS&T presidency, the organization began a continuing education program and prepared in international information science directory.
-Cochrane consulted many organizations; as a UNESCO (UNISIST program) consultant, she prepared guidelines for organizing training courses, workshops, and seminars in technical information and documentation.
+Before she became professor at Syracuse, she was Associate Director of the Documentation Research Project at the American Institute of Physics.
+While ASIS President, the organization began a continuing education program and prepared an international information science directory.
+Consultant to many organizations.
+As an UNESCO (UNISIST program) consultant, she prepared guidelines for organizing training courses, workshops, and seminars in technical information and documentation.

-Cochrane edited the Handbook on Information Systems and Services for Developing Countries.
-She was appointed to the Committee on International Scientific and Technical Information Programs (CISTIP) of the National Academy of Sciences-National Research Council.
-Cochrane’s interests include computer-based reference services, indexing and abstracting, and education for library and information science.
-For a more complete biography, see Kathryn LaBarre, “Pauline Atherton Cochrane: Weaving Value from the Past,” in Libraries and the Cultural Record, vol. 45, no. 2, 2010.
+She edited the Handbook on Information Systems and Services for Developing Countries.
+She was appointed to the Committee on International Scientific and Technical Information Programs (CISTIP) of the National Academy of Sciences--National Research Council.
+Cochran's interests include computer-based reference services, indexing and abstracting, and education for library and information science.
+For a more complete biography see Kathryn LaBarre, "Pauline Atherton Cochrane: Weaving Value from the Past" in Libraries and the Cultural Record, Vol. 45, No. 2, 2010.

 Pauline Atherton Cochrane Papers: 1966-1986.
 Syracuse University Library.
 Special Collections Department.
 Box 13 9669 RG 13.